surajmandal99/pull_to_refresh_fancy/README.md

 # pull_to_refresh_fancy

-A  # fancy refreshing widgets to make your application UI looks more fancy ❤️❤️🧑‍🎓.
+A fancy refreshing widgets to make your application UI looks more fancy ❤️❤️🧑‍🎓.

-The name of the widget is -> liquid_pull_to_refresh .
+The name of the widget is below 🤖

+            👇

+   # liquid_pull_to_refresh

 Go through the widget and play with the properties 👨‍💻🤞